 Already today, high efficiency SIMOTICS low-voltage motors already surpass all of the even more stringent energy efficiency regulations that will come into force in the coming years.
 These motors not only drastically reduce energy usage and costs, but also represent a high degree of security of your investment for the future.
 Examples include a seamless portfolio of motors in IE4 – Super Premium Efficiency – with power ratings ranging from just a few kW up to 1 MW, or reluctance motors, which, even in partial load operation, achieve the highest system efficiencies.

-New eco-design requirements for electric motors in EuropeEffective July 1, 2021, a new EU regulation comes into force specifying the energy efficiency of electric motors.
+New ErP regulation for electric motors in EuropeEffective July 1, 2021, a new EU regulation comes into force specifying the energy efficiency of electric motors.

 ErP regulation 2019/1781 Minimum Efficiency Performance Standard (MEPS)

 Manufacturers, who wish to market consumer or industrial products such as electric motors in the European market must guarantee that these comply with the appropriate efficiency regulations.
 Electric drives consume approximately 50% of the electric power generated in the EU.
 As a consequence, they play a decisive role when it comes to reducing energy consumption and the use of valuable resources.
 Further, it is worth noting that the requirements placed on energy-efficient products are continually on the rise.

-To determine the energy efficiency of a motor, in the past, globally applicable efficiency classes and a series of energy efficiency regulations were drawn up, which are summarized under the eco-design name.
+To determine the energy efficiency of a motor, in the past, globally applicable efficiency classes and a series of energy efficiency regulations were drawn up, which are summarized under the eco-design or ErP regulation name.
 The efficiency classifications are based on the international IEC/EN 60034-30-1 Standard, which defines Classes IE0 to IE4 for electric motors.
 An efficiency class makes it simpler to make a direct energy-related comparison and certification of electric motors regarding to what extent they can reduce the usage of valuable resources.